seanorourke7/taped/README.md

 ### Wireframes

 [Figma](https://uizard.io) was used to create basic wireframes for LucaTaped.
-I had a vision of what the site would look like from the beginning so the planning process went smoothly.
+I had a vision of what the site would look like from the beginning so the planning process went smoothly and it was very similar in structure to the boutique ado walkthough.
 Uizard allows easy creation of wireframes to the appropriate frame sizes for different screens.

 <details open>
     <summary>Home Page Wireframe</summary>